petersmagnusson/passphrase.us/README.md

 * Truly free - no ads, promotions, hidden agendas.

 * Single file - one static file encapsulating all the needed html, css, and javascript.
-Does not access any libraries, external servers, nothing.
-Can be (and is) served as a static object off a CDN.
+Does not use any external libraries, etc.

+* Private - available to as many people as possible while gathering as little information about you as possible.
+It is served as a static CDN object, there is no web server per se.
+  When it runs it doesn't touch any other servers.
+  In fact you can download and run it locally. (**)

 * A source of entropy other than the browser - the Crypto.getRandomValues() in modern browsers should be cryptographically